bloominstituteoftechnology/web-module-project-HTTP/README.md

 * [ ] Build an event handler that makes a request to delete the currently viewed movie.
 Observe what is returned from the request.

 * [ ] You will once again need to keep the server and state data in sync.
-In `App.js`, pass the function needed to update movie state into correct component.
+In `App.js`, complete the `deleteMovie` method so that it receives an id, filters out any movie with that id and sets state to that resultant movie list.

+* [ ] Pass `deleteMovie` into the approprate component.

-* [ ] Update the movie state when your delete request is complete and redirect the user to the `/movies` route.
+* [ ] Run `deleteMovie` on the currently selected movie when your delete request is complete and redirect the user to the `/movies` route.

 ### Adding a Movie
 > *Alright!
 You ready!
 Let's see you use the skills of the previous steps to build a crud function from start to finish.*